5ahanaBM/AI_Interviewer_MVP/readme.md

 ### Resume Upload

-* Supports PDF and text files
+* Supports PDF and DOC formats.
+* Allows optional user input for job title or job description.
-* Extracts skills using OpenAI's LLM (chat API) for structured info
+* Skills and experience are extracted using OpenAI's LLM via structured prompts.

+### Interview Flow

+* The AI begins with a greeting and waits for the candidate to confirm readiness.
+* A base question is asked, followed by a follow-up question.
+* Questions are conversational and adapted to the user’s resume and job title/description.
+* The flow comprises of 6 questions (configurable via backend).

+### Chat UI

+* Multi line input box for user responses with a helpful placeholder.
+* Chat window automatically scrolls to the latest message.
+* Clean, UI with native React state management.

 ### Question Generation

-* Vector similarity search on technical questions using FAISS
-* Conversational phrasing via OpenAI chat completion API
+* Base questions are retrieved from a `questions.json` file.
+* Each question is rephrased to be friendly using the chat completion API.
-* Follow up questions dynamically generated based on user's last answer
+* Follow-up questions are generated using context from the base question and the user's answer.

-### Interview Flow

-* Starts with a greeting, waits for candidate readiness
-* Asks a base question followed by a follow-up
-* Concludes with a score summary and LLM generated feedback
+* Job-aware prompting: if a job title or description is present, prompts are tailored accordingly.

+#### Question Retrieval Strategy
+* Initially, a generic FAISS `similarity_search_with_score()` method was implemented to search for questions by raw query string.
+However, this was replaced by a more robust method: `select_relevant_questions(skills)`, which embeds extracted skills from the resume and queries FAISS for aligned questions.
+* This skill-anchored retrieval ensures diversity, precision, and stronger relevance than free-text query matching.

-### Summary & Feedback
+### Interview Summary

+* Once all questions are answered, the LLM reviews the full Q\&A transcript.
+* The summary includes:
-* Total questions and follow-ups shown
+  * Total questions asked
+  * Number of follow-up questions
-* Skills inferred from session tagged
+  * Skills inferred
-* Personalized feedback and scoring using an LLM based on entire chat history
+  * Overall feedback with critical analysis
+  * Category-wise scoring (e.g., technical depth, communication, completeness)

 ---

 ## Design Decisions

-* **LLM Driven Parsing**: Skill and experience extraction is performed via structured prompts to an OpenAI chat model, which returns JSON.
-This allows for flexible and accurate parsing without relying on regex or classical NLP pipelines.
+* **LLM-Driven Parsing**: OpenAI chat model is used for extracting structured skills and experiences.
-* **Modular Prompting**: Prompt creation is abstracted so question generation and feedback remain adaptable.
+* **Prompt Modularity**: Prompt creation is centralized and adjustable.
-* **Minimal External Dependencies**: No heavy resume parsing libraries used beyond PDF text extraction (PyMuPDF).
+* **No Heavy Dependencies**: No third-party resume parsing libraries beyond PyMuPDF.
-* **FAISS**: Fast and lightweight vector retrieval without requiring external DBs.
-* **Session based State**: Each chat session is handled in-memory; suitable for demo-scale interviews.
-* **Frontend Simplicity**: ChatBox uses native React state for simplicity; no Redux or heavy state mgmt.
-* **UI Enhancements**: Enlarged and centered chat window for better laptop experience, multiline input box for comfortable answering, auto-scroll to latest message, and clean layout using native styling.
+* **FAISS**: Used for vector-based question retrieval, keeping the solution lightweight and local.
+* **In memory Session State**: Suitable for demo scale interviews; sessions are not persisted.
+* **React Frontend**: Native state without Redux to keep UI interactions fast and simple

+---

+## Enhancements Implemented

+* Job-aware prompt logic in backend
+* Improved LLM prompt chaining for follow-ups and summaries
+* Multi-line chat input with placeholder text
+* Auto-scroll on new messages
+* Category-level scoring in feedback summary

 ---